privacygmail cleanupemail security

 Before connecting any Gmail tool:

-• ✅ Understand where your data will be processed
+• ✅ Know where your data will be processed

 • ✅ Check if data is sold or shared